 - Netflix, Hulu, Amazon Prime – pick one!

-- Cable – with Netflix and other on demand programming, the high expense of cable is becoming obsolete.
+- Cable – with Netflix and other on-demand programming, the high expense of cable is becoming obsolete.
 Ask yourself, do I really need this?

-While you’re at it, consider shredding old statements and remember that these next two weeks are your last chance to make a contribution to your IRA.
+While you’re at it, consider shredding old statements, and remember that these next two weeks are your last chance to make a contribution to your IRA.
 Sit down at that organized desk of yours and figure out if you can swing an IRA contribution for the 2016 tax year.
-And yes, doing taxes is a total bummer, but it feels so good to check that one of your list.
+And yes, doing taxes is a total bummer, but it feels so good to check that one off your list.
 Even more so if you know that filing will result in a refund.
 You could use that money to pay off debt (our suggestion), plan a trip, or buy new throw pillows for your perfectly clean living room.

-Spring time is the beginning of new growth.
+Springtime is the beginning of new growth.
 Leaves appear on trees, flower buds appear on the bushes, and the lawn starts to come to life with soft, green grass.
 Draw a line in the sand, so to speak, and make the changes needed to make sure you can enjoy your summer to the fullest.
 If you can eliminate some unneeded expenses (and paperwork), you will have more cash in your pocket and less stress weighing you down.
 Happy spring, ladies!

 PS.
 If your boyfriend stinks, now is a great time to get rid of him, too!